kragen/derctuo/migrating-app-snapshots.md

    the image by a secure hash, which will automatically deduplicate them.
-After the base Ubuntu install, for example, I installed a bunch of development tools and some software projects in a derived image, which used only 28 megabytes in the derived disk image, which would take only 11 seconds to transmit.
+After the base Ubuntu install, for example, I installed a bunch of development tools and some software projects in a derived image, which used only 2 gigabytes in the derived disk image, which would take only 13 minutes to transmit.
 (Probably some things changed in RAM, too, but I don't have a good way to measure them.)

 3. You can **compress** the transferred data, using an algorithm like gzip (LZ77) or LZSS.
-For example, the 11-gigabyte Ubuntu install mentioned above gzips to only 4.2 gigabytes, reducing the initial setup time to about 40 minutes.
+For example, the 11-gigabyte Ubuntu install mentioned above gzips to only 4.2 gigabytes, reducing the initial setup time to about 40 minutes (including RAM); the 2-gigabyte derived image --- the deltas to set up a development environment
+   --- compresses to 1.03 gigabytes, about seven minutes.

 4. You can **run the app on the server** while the transfer is happening, transmitting screen images and input events over the